reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   }
 ```

 We first create the expected object for `City`.
-Having that expected instance for a `City`, we can define the behaviour
+Having that expected instance for a `City`, we can define the behavior
-of the mock which is in that case to return the `Optional` of the expected instance.
+of the mock which is to return the `Optional` of the expected instance.
 We do so by
 calling `Mockito.when()` with the call we want to make.
-As a last step we must declare the return value of that call at
+As a last step, we must declare the return value of that call at
 the end of the method chain.

 If we try to find the expected city by its name, the service will return the previously declared object without throwing